chjackson/disbayes/README.md

 disbayes
 ======

-The development repository for the [disbayes](http://cran.r-project.org/package=disbayes) R package for the Focused Information Criterion and related methods for model comparison.
+The development repository for the [disbayes](http://cran.r-project.org/package=disbayes) R package for chronic disease epidemiology estimation with incomplete data.

 The `disbayes` package is work in progress!